mantidproject/documents/Project-Management/TechnicalSteeringCommittee/reports/MaintenanceTasks.md

       1. Check whether it's acceptable to pass a pointer (nullable) or a reference (not null) instead of a `shared_ptr`.
 23. Top level code re-org decided at 2016 developer meetings [design](https://github.com/mantidproject/documents/pull/11) (Martyn)
 7. Are there places where std::array (size known at compile time)  is more appropriate than std::vector (size known only at runtime)?[#15291](https://github.com/mantidproject/mantid/issues/15291) (Raquel)
-8. Investigate overhead from logging.
-Specifically
-   9. Would we benefit from checking the logging level before constructing a string?
-   10. When we have a single string literal, ensure it is passed directly to the appropriate Logger method.
-   10. Investigate why it is faster to construct a string with std::stringstream and pass that string to the logger instead of directly using the logger's insertion operator.
-Can this be easily fixed upstream?
-   11. Can we minimize flushing the stream inside the [thread-safe log stream](https://github.com/mantidproject/mantid/blob/master/Framework/Kernel/src/ThreadSafeLogStream.cpp)?
 9. clang-tidy
      1. While I prefer the modern syntax, these clang-tidy checks suggest A LOT of changes.
 If we make these changes, divide them up between multiple people over several cycles.
          1. [modernize-use-using](https://github.com/llvm-mirror/clang-tools-extra/blob/73313677032e42e218e72a4e388bbdc179c52da0/docs/clang-tidy/checks/modernize-use-using.rst) in llvm 3.9?